d6lts/filefield/README.txt

-filefield provides a image field type to cck.
+filefield provides a file field type to CCK.

-if you are running drupal 4.7.3 you should update the .htaccess file in you files directory to make previews work... better yet upgrade to 4.7.4.

-  comment out RewriteEngine off
-  add +FollowSymlinks to the Options stanza.
+In order to make files show up on a page, you need to do three things:

+-> Enable the "view filefield uploads" permission for all users that should be able to view these files.

+-> Add a CCK field of the type "File" to any content type.

+-> Create a node of this content type, upload some file(s), and set the "List" option for those files that should show up on the node.